 NLN Nursing EDge Unscripted

 The NLN Nursing EDge Unscripted podcast, brought to you by the National League for Nursing Center for Innovation in Education Excellence, offers episodes on the how-to of innovation and transformation in nursing education.
-Each conversation embraces the power of innovation to move educators away from the mundane and mediocre to the interesting and exceptional.
+Each conversation embraces the power of innovation to inspire educators and propel nursing education forward.

 NLN Nursing EDge Unscripted